What currency do I need to bring into the Dominican Republic as a tourist?

 While travelling, it’s generally a bad idea to exchange money at busy places such as airports, stations or heavily touristy areas since these locations will have the worst exchange rates.
 If you have a tour guide the best practice is to ask them where you can get the best exchange rates for the exchange, since most guides will have very good tips and tricks about where and when to exchange.

 ATM’s are usable for withdrawing lower amounts of money, since they have high fees and not all that safe (depending on location).
-Typically “Casa de Cambios” have good offers for exchanging money, they also depend on the location as explained above.
+Typically “Casa de Cambios” have good offers for exchanging money in Dominican Republic, they also depend on the location as explained above.
 Some restaurants and places also accept USD as payment, and generally give better rates if paid in cash than the exchange offices or ATMs.
 The USD is highly sought after inside the country since it is the safest and mainly the most liked currency.

 Can I use my credit and debit card in the Dominican Republic?